-[185]: dataset.to_pandas().head()

-1 2 3 According to the federal Centers for Disease C λ. sentence2 label idx 0 Current Chief Operating Officer Mike Butcher a 1 0 1 Domestic sales at both GM and No. 2 Ford Motor 1 1 2 The Centers for Disease Control and Prevention 1 2 3 A tropical storm rapidly developed in the Gulf 0 3 4 But company officials expect the costs of the 0 4
+[185]: dataset.to_pandas().head() [185]: sentence1 PCCW 's chief operating officer , Mike Butcher The world 's two largest automakers said their According to the federal Centers for Disease C A tropical storm rapidly developed in the Gulf The company didn 't detail the costs of the re λ sentence2 label idx 0 Current Chief Operating Officer Mike Butcher a 1 0 1 Domestic sales at both GM and No. 2 Ford Motor 1 1 2 The Centers for Disease Control and Prevention 1 2 3 A tropical storm rapidly developed in the Gulf 0 3 4 But company officials expect the costs of the 0 4

-5.14.4 2.
+5.13.4 2.
 Make predictions